 You do not want your emergency funds to be in the stock market nor do you want to rely on a credit card!
 The stock market goes up and down and you need to be able to depend on a set dollar amount for your emergency funds.
 Using a credit card to manage your emergencies is unwise as it puts you in debt and makes your emergencies more expensive, which throws off your whole purpose of savings.

 When you are saving for a near term purchase such as a car, vacation, wedding or other big item you want this money to be safe and ready when you need it, just like the emergency fund.
 Therefore you should put it in a savings account or money market also.
 In fact a great way to easily save for these items is to set up an automatic transfer from your checking into a savings account set up for your goal.

 You do not want to “save” for these items by taking out a loan or putting it on your credit card.
 Buying depreciating assets and experience items on credit makes them cost more in the long run which means you have less money to actually accomplish your goals.
 Instead save up for these items and enjoy the freedom of only paying what each item actually costs.
-(I run the numbers on what that car is really costing you here: Why Car Loans are a Bad Idea)

 This one is a bit trickier as it depends on when you plan on buying your house.

 Less Than 3 Years: If you are planning on buying a place within three years you will want to keep the funds in a savings account or you could use CD’s to get a bit higher return.
 Yet again the importance here is making sure you have the funds and not on getting high returns in the market.
 The market can go down and if it is down when you are ready to buy your house you won’t have as big of a down payment as you wanted, causing you to buy less house or take out a bigger mortgage.